UrFingPoor/FriendlyStaff/README.md

 ```

 ### Did it work?:
-You should See This Within Your Console if It worked:
+- You should See This Within Your Console if It worked

 ![image](https://i.gyazo.com/3b44a926e5a28950176de75171801893.png)

 ## TODO: